bolokoz/bolokoz.github.io/notebooks.md

 comments: false
 ---

-# Notebooks

-Most of these are in Portuguese .
+>Most of these are in Portuguese.
-They are made using R notebook or Jupyter.
+>They are made using R notebook or Jupyter.

-## EngTrans1
+## Engenharia dos Transportes

 {% assign category = 'EngTrans1' %}
 {% include tiles-notebooks.html %}